-Each candidate must have an appropriate undergraduate music degree or a music major of at least 40 semester hours and a grade point average of at least 3.0 in undergraduate music studies.
-Each candidate must submit three letters of recommendation.
+Candidates must have an appropriate undergraduate music degree or a music major of at least 40 semester hours

 Master of Music in Performance candidates must demonstrate, through either an audition or interview, talent and ability levels that indicate promise of successful graduate study in music performance.
-Students may request audition information by phone, mail, or e-mail.
+Students may request audition information by clicking the link above, or by phone, mail, or e-mail.

 Candidates for the Master of Music in Music Education must have either a music education degree, a major of at least 40 semester hours in music, or appropriate study in music education, as determined during an entrance interview.